 No Liability Insurance

-Defendants will be eligible for a dismissal if they contact their insurance company and request that proof of insurance be FAXED to the court at 512-446-6258.
+Defendants will be eligible for a dismissal if they contact their insurance company and request that proof of insurance be EMAILED or FAXED to the court at 512-446-6258.
 Insurance must be effective on the date and time the citation was issued.
-Your citation number must be noted on the cover sheet from the insurance company.
+Your citation number must be noted on the subject line or cover sheet from the insurance company.
 This proof should be presented to the court no later than your appearance date as shown on your citation.

-Please note: The court will not accept a copy of an insurance card or a faxed copy from any defendant.
-Proof MUST be faxed directly to the court from the insurance company.
+Please note: The court will not accept a copy of an insurance card or an emailed or faxed copy from any defendant.
+Proof MUST be faxed or emailed directly to the court from the insurance company.

 Option chosen -

 Payment note: If you plan to request a Driving Safety Course (DSC) or Deferred Disposition, you MUST contact the court PRIOR to making a payment.
 Payments received prior to the request being approved by the judge may waive your right to request DSC or Deferred.